-With over 20 years of experience in technology companies, Karen is co-inventor of 5 patents and has worked in a variety of engineering, marketing and sales roles to bring new products to market.
-Previously at BlockCypher, she worked with startups and enterprises early in the blockchain space to create applications that interoperated across permissioned and public blockchains.
-Before joining the blockchain industry, she led Data Quality, Data Integration and Data Science projects at companies such as Informatica and startups acquired by IBM and SAP and companies such as Siebel Systems and Informatica.
-She has also worked closely with standards organizations such as SWIFT, NACHA and ACORD.
-As an undergraduate at Stanford University, Karen co-founded BASES, one of the largest student run organizations at Stanford today dedicated to entrepreneurship and remains on its Board.
+With over 20 years of experience in software, Karen is a cryptocurrency miner and co-inventor of 5 patents.
+For years at BlockCypher, she worked with startups and enterprises early in the blockchain space to create applications that interoperated across permissioned and public blockchains.
+Before joining the blockchain industry, she led Data Quality, Data Integration and Data Science projects at companies such as Informatica and startups acquired by SAP and IBM.
+As part of these roles, she worked with financial standards organizations such as SWIFT, NACHA and ACORD.
+Karen co-founded BASES, one of the largest organizations at Stanford dedicated to entrepreneurship and remains on its Board.
 Karen co-founded Blockchain by Women to build diversity in and share current and reliable information to blockchain communities.
 Karen has a Bachelors of Science degree in Management Science and Engineering from Stanford University.